deeptools/deepTools/docs/content/help_glossary.rst

 -------------------

 Data obtained from next-generation sequencing data must be processed several times.
-Most of the processing steps are aimed at extracting only those information that are truly needed for a specific down-stream analysis and to discard all the redundant entries.
+Most of the processing steps are aimed at extracting only that information needed for a specific down-stream analysis, with redundant entries often discarded.
 Therefore, **specific data formats are often associated with different steps of a data processing pipeline**.
-These associations, are by no means binding, but you should understand what kind of data is represented in which data format
-- this will help you to select the correct tools further down the road.

 Here, we just want to give very brief key descriptions of the file, for elaborate information we will link to external websites.
-Be aware, that the file name sorting here is purely alphabetically, not according to their usage within an analysis pipeline that is depicted here:
+Be aware, that the file name sorting here is alphabetical, not according to their usage within an analysis pipeline that is depicted here:

 .. image:: images/flowChart_FileFormats.png